-To the Committee on Education, \$1,000,000 in recurring-time funds to DCPS for the School Safety Act of 2018, and in exchange for \$1,000,000 in one-time funds.
+To the Committee on Labor and Workforce Development, \$1,000,000 in one-time funds, in exchange for \$1,000,000 in recurring-time funds transferred to the Committee on Education for the Uniform Per Student Funding Formula.

 IV.
 BUDGET SUPPORT ACT RECOMMENDATIONS